 Government grant shall be recognised in profit or loss on a systematic basis over the periods in which the entity recognises as expenses the related costs for which the grants are intended to compensate.
-Grants related to income may be presented as a credit in profit or loss, either separately or under "Other income".
+Grants related to income may be presented as a credit in profit or loss under "Other income".

-2.20 Financial guarantee
+2.19 Financial guarantee